-The ITIL Practitioner book will hopefully open a few eyes, elevating ITSM metrics from “They are something we have always done but we can’t remember why” or “Yes, we’re very proud to say that we use all the ITIL best practice metrics” to an activity that makes a difference, or, more specifically, an activity with a focused purpose (or set of purposes).
+The ITIL Practitioner Guidance book will hopefully open a few eyes, elevating ITSM metrics from “They are something we have always done but we can’t remember why” or “Yes, we’re very proud to say that we use all the ITIL best practice metrics” to an activity that makes a difference, or, more specifically, an activity with a focused purpose (or set of purposes).

-You know it’s good stuff when ITIL Practitioner starts by laying the foundation with “What is measurement for?”
+You know it’s good stuff when the ITIL Practitioner guidance starts by laying the foundation with “What is measurement for?”
 Pop quiz – how would you answer that question?
 And don’t cheat by reading ahead …

 - To validate.
 To validate previous decisions.